henrikstengaard/eab-whdload-demos-aga-menu-package/README.md

 **Note that configure menus will quit, when done updating AGS2 menu due to limitation of AmigaDOS scripts executing other scripts.**

-Configure menus iterates through all .run and .ru_ files in WHDLOADDIR:Menu/AGS2Demos or WHDLOADDIR:Menu/AGS2Demos and check if it's "RunFile" exists.
+Configure menus iterates through all .run and .ru_ files in WHDLOADDIR:Menu/AGS2Demos and check if it's "RunFile" exists.
 This is typically a full path to WHDLoad slave like "A-Demos:S/StateOfTheArt/StateOfTheArt.Slave" for the demo State of the Art.
 Since .run files are AmigaDOS scripts the "RunFile" is added as a comment, so it doesn't disturb the script.
 Here an example what the "RunFile" looks like in a .run script.